gguilherme-gritti/design-google-news/README.md

 The technologies used in the project:

 - [Typescript](https://www.typescriptlang.org/)
+  - for typing and better visualization of parameters
 - [React](https://reactjs.org/)
+  - one of the most versatile and used technologies on the market
 - [Next.js](https://nextjs.org/)
+  - for better performance with server-side rendering
 - [ReactQuery](https://react-query-v3.tanstack.com)
+  - to perform data fetching and cache data, avoiding unnecessary requests
 - [Styled-Components](https://styled-components.com)
+  - css in js to apply a theme according to a design token
 - [Jest](https://jestjs.io/pt-BR/)
+  - to perform tests on the component and ensure software and code quality
 - [Testing-Library](https://testing-library.com)
+  - to perform tests on the component and ensure software and code quality
 - [Axios](https://axios-http.com)
+  - handle requests with authentication and error interceptors
 - [Skynex-ui](https://skynexui.dev)
+  - to create the BaseComponent, a component for components
 - [StoryBook](https://storybook.js.org/addons/@storybook/addon-styling)
+  - to document the created components

 # :rocket: Features